YogiHa/Async-Component/README.md

-A full-stack web app, front-end build with react, back-end with dockerize node server and postgres database.
+A full-stack web app, front-end build with React.js, back-end with dockerize node server and postgres database.

 for activate on your localhost -

 1. clone this repo